smithcbp/Powershell-Convert-NumbertoWords/README.md

 Convert a Number to Words

-Converts any number up to the quintillions to its word equivilent.
+Converts any number up to the octillions to its word equivilent.
 Example: 1,234,567 = one million two hundred thirty-four thousand five hundred sixty-seven